-Shiqi Ma graduated from Cleveland School of Architecture and Design at John Hay Campus as the valedictorian of the class of 2018.
+Shiqi Ma is a computer science major currently entering her second year at Case Western Reserve.
+She is a Dean’s List member.
+Before coming to CWRU, Shiqi graduated from Cleveland School of Architecture and Design at John Hay Campus as the valedictorian of the class of 2018.
 During her high school career, she participated in College Credit Plus and has accumulated college credit at Cuyahoga Community College as well as Cleveland State University.
-Based on her passion and curiosity for technology, she will be pursuing computer science in Bachelor of Arts.

 Having graduated from John Hay Cleveland School of Science and Medicine, a high school not too far from Case Western Reserve University, Steve Pham looks to major in Chemistry to eventually attend pharmacy school.
 With his high school being so close to CWRU, he was able to create connections through programs such as the Neurological and Cardiovascular Inquiry Seminar Series, ultimately broadening his perspective and leaving him open to new careers in the medical field.